-Here’s a shocking statistic: Some 30% to 40% of the food supply in the U.S goes to waste each year according to estimates from the U.S. Department of Agriculture.
-The government now has ambitious goals to drive down the waste and loss in coming decades — in part to address the needs of Americans who need the food, and in part to conserve on resources and prevent pollution from production of food that is not consumed.
+Here’s a shocking statistic: Some 30% to 40% of the food supply in the U.S. goes to waste each year, according to estimates from the U.S. Department of Agriculture.
+The government now has ambitious goals for driving down the waste and loss in coming decades — in part to address the needs of Americans who need the food and in part to conserve on resources and prevent pollution from production of food that is not consumed.

 That’s the big picture.
 But did you know that a huge amount of that waste happens at the household level?
 It can translate to hundreds of dollars of waste per person each year.